bisug/seal-your-waifu-bot/frontend/README.md

 bun run deploy:cloudflare
 ```

-If Cloudflare has already built the app and only needs a deploy command, use:
+Only use a deploy command for manual/direct upload workflows outside the normal Cloudflare Pages Git build.
+In that case, after the app has already been built, use:

 ```sh
 bun run deploy